-The financial aspects of a budget consist of three primary categories: revenues, expenditures, and reserves.
+The financial aspects of a budget consist of three primary categories: revenues, expenditures, and reserves (also referred to as fund balances).
 Revenues and expenditures provide the cash inflows and outflows while reserves provide the financial balance to smooth cash flow volatility and supply the financial relief necessary for unforeseen circumstances that inevitably arise.